Photo: Unknown (prototype asset) / project prototype

 Price: ¥30,000–120,000/night (~€184–735) | Location: Shinjuku

-Ace Hotel Tokyo is the first Asian Ace Hotel — the extraordinary contemporary Japanese design (the Kengo Kuma-influenced interiors, the local art commissions throughout), the extraordinary music programming (Ace Hotel is internationally known for in-hotel music and events), and the excellent Lobby Bar.
-The most appropriate luxury hotel for creative industry travelers.
+Ace Hotel Tokyo is the brand’s first Asian outpost — contemporary Japanese design (Kengo Kuma-influenced interiors, local art commissions throughout), the music programming Ace Hotel is internationally known for, and a good Lobby Bar.
+It suits creative-industry travelers particularly well.

 Asakusa and Traditional Tokyo